 Summary of Employee Entrepreneurship: The extensive literature in employee entrepreneurship that has blossomed in the last thirty years shows remarkable consistency in the empirical evidence gathered across an impressive array of industries.
 Collectively, these studies show that a significant fraction of new firms formed in an industry are likely to be employee founded firms that build on technical and marketing know-how from their parents (both tacit and codified) to introduce product and process innovations.
 These patterns are consistently observed regardless of the type of complementary assets required in the industry and the strength of the appropriability regime in the industry.
 Employee founded firms tend to enter in the growth and mature periods of the industry life cycle, and are more likely to compete directly rather than collaborate with the established firms.
-This competition does not necessarily bode badly for employee founded firms that enter in the industry.
+This competition does not necessarily bode badly for employee founded firms, who often exert competitive pressures on their parents and generally outperform other firms that enter in the industry.